Anushk247/climate-dashboard/README.md

 Step 1: Install Python
 Ensure that Python is installed on your computer.
 You can download it from python.org.
 (Important for Windows users: While installing, check the box that says "Add Python to PATH").

+Step 2 : Install required python libraries mentioned in the requirement.txt

 Step 2: Open Terminal
 Open your project folder (climate_dashboard) in VS Code or Terminal.